top of page

 Post Links on social media

 Every week, I write an article on one of four topics.
-When I do, I post a link on my twitter, Facebook page, and any FB groups it might apply to.
+When I do, I post a link on all my social media platforms.
 This gets me more views, and because it’s relevant, isn’t spam.

 Planned Posting